*Post contains affiliate links

-Choosing a water filter for your home or office can be overwhelming.
+Choosing a water filter for your home or office can seem overwhelming.

 Step 1 – Find Out What’s In Your Water

-The first step in how to choose a water filter system for your home is to find out what pollutants are in your water, so you are informed on what to remove.
+The first step in how to choose a water filter system for your home is to find out what pollutants are in your water, so you’re clear on what you want to remove.

 You should be able to get details from your water supplier, who carry out annual reports on the quality of the water in your area.